xlwings/xlwings-server/README.md

 - The manifest is a template that uses the correct URLs and IDs to prevent name clashing with different environments: it is shown under `/manifest`
 - Development can be done on GitHub Codespaces, saving you from installing Python or mkcert locally
 - Test coverage (growing...)
-- xlwings is free for non-commercial use.
+- xlwings Server is free for non-commercial use.
 Commercial users can request access to a private repo from where they can fork it privately to be able to easily pull in updates.

 ## Dev environment